arunma/reconnect-py/README.md

 ./reconnect -l ./fixtures/test_person1.csv -r ./fixtures/test_person2.csv
 ```

+## Diff output

+The output file would be written as `diff.csv` on the root location of your command.

 ## Build and Run
 If you would like to run the program inside `cargo`, the command is